shahriar-rahman/Selenium-Automated-Script-for-Cookie-Clicker/README.md

 A Selenium Webdriver script for automating clicks in the Cookie Clicker web application.

 ## Objective
 Currently, the script can automate clicks and auto-purchase "cursor" and "Grandma" once the options are unlocked.
-Since the game can be quite long, this is still a work in progress.
+Since the game can be quite long in terms of upgrades and efficient decision-making, this script is still a work in progress.

 <div align="center">
     <img width="80%%" src="img/cookieclicker.jpeg" alt="cookie.jpeg" >